 - Unstoppable internal bleeding of ulcers

 - Mistakes during operations

-If you have experienced internal bleeding / hemorrhaging or have lost a loved one after Pradaxa use, you may be eligible for compensation to offset your financial, physical and emotional burdens.
+Therefore, if you have experienced internal bleeding, stroke, heart attack or have lost a loved one after Pradaxa use, you may be eligible for compensation to offset your financial, physical and emotional burdens.
 Contact us today to set up a free consultation during which we will listen to your story and discuss your legal rights and options.
 If you choose us to represent you, we will work with you on a contingency fee basis; this means you pay nothing until we have secured compensation for you, either through a jury verdict or settlement.